la1qa/la1qa/README.md

 Welcome to my GitHub profile!
 I'm a final-year student pursuing my Bachelor's in Computational Mathematics and Data Analytics at Universitat Autònoma de Barcelona (UAB).

-I've recently created this github as newly official page.
-I will be slowly updating it with my previous and future projects.
-Stay tuned!
+This is my new official GitHub page, where I’ll be gradually showcasing my past and future projects.
+Stay tuned! 🚀

 ### **Let's Connect!**